tshepang/blog/content/rust-week-of-2016-06-03.md

   }
   ```

-  There is a convenient syntax to deal with such case, where you
+  There is a convenient syntax to deal with such a case, where you
   don't care about one of values... `if let`:

   ```rust